tempest-fugue/Project_CJ/README.md

 ## 🛠️ How to Use the App:

 Plan Your Trip: Use the app to see all four holiday events and plan your visit to each.
+Click the pins on the map to show you more info about your stop.

+Buy Tickets: Click the event cards.
+They will take you to the link to purchase tickets for your event.

 Route Optimization: Let the app calculate the most efficient route for your journey using the optimized solution.